Miguelalmeida01/ProjetoShop-CursoRocketseat-/Readme.md

 # Project Delivery - Building a Money with React | Rocketseat

-This project is a fully functional Listing application built using React.
-The main goal of this project is to demonstrate how to effectively build components and organize your React project using the tools and features provided by the Vite framework.
+This project is a fully functional listing application built using React.The main objective of this project is to demonstrate how to build components and effectively organize its React Project using the tools and resources provided by Framework Next.
 ## Technologies Used

 - TYPE SCRIPT
 - REACT
 - CSS
 - HTML
+- NEXT

 ## How to Run the Project